nidza07/nidza07.github.io/QC-docs/general usage.md

 To invite somebody to your table, press ctrl+I while focused on their username.
 This can either be from the online users list (opened with ctrl+U), or from your friends list (opened with ctrl+F).
 Both of these lists will be discussed later.

-In case someone is not behaving appropriately, and you would not like them to your table, press ctrl+k.
+In case someone is not behaving appropriately, and you would not like them to stay at your table, press ctrl+k.
 This will open a menu allowing you to choose who to kick from the table.
 Ctrl+B will open a menu allowing you to choose who to ban from the table.
 Banning is different from kicking, in the sense that a banned person can no longer join the table at all unless they are unbanned, while a kicked person can join the table again.

 Ctrl+Shift+X will allow you to change the table master.
 Only the table master can kick, ban, invite people, or configure game options and start the game.